Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological space-times: Numerical approach

-Finally, for the evaluation of the \tit{goodness} of the solution we must verify if the $3$ dimensional constraint equations \eqref{eq:HC_operator} and \eqref{eq:MC_operator} are satisfied.
-Therefore, after evolution, the $3-$dimensional quantities must be recovered to construct the full $3-$dimensional extrinsic curvature $K_{ab}$.
+Finally, for the evaluation of the \tit{goodness} of the solution we must verify if the $3$-dimensional constraint equations \eqref{eq:HC_operator} and \eqref{eq:MC_operator} are satisfied.
+Therefore, after evolution, the $3$-dimensional quantities must be recovered to construct the full $3$-dimensional extrinsic curvature $K_{ab}$.
 And, in particular, for the evaluation of the Momentum constraint, we need to evaluate derivatives of $K_{ab}$.
-To do so, as explained in \secref{sec:ErrorFunctions}, we will use $3$ dimensional Fourier differentiation.
+To do so, as explained in Section~\ref{sec:ErrorFunctions}, we will use $3$ dimensional Fourier differentiation.
 Since an accurate evolution needs considerably more points than an accurate Fourier partial derivative evaluation, we define the number of radial-evolution steps in terms of the number of radial-derivative nodes in such a way that the radial-evolution step size $\Delta r$ is defined as

-Here, $N_r$ is the number of nodes used to evaluate partial derivatives, and $F$ is the quotient between the number of radial-evolution steps and the number of partial derivative nodes. $F$ will be also refereed as $Factor$ along this work.
-This allows to extract the values fo be used during differentiation from the list of evolution results just by taking the steps $\bsym{U}^{(n)}$ with $n/F \in \mathbb{Z}$. \\
+Here, $N_r$ is the number of nodes used to evaluate partial derivatives, and $F$ is the quotient between the number of radial-evolution steps and the number of Fourier nodes in the radial direction. $F$ will also be referred to as $Factor$ throughout this work.
+This allows us to extract the values to be used during differentiation from the list of evolution results just by taking the steps $\bsym{U}^{(n)}$ with $n/F \in \mathbb{Z}$. \\